 There are numerous stories about dogs around a pool who drown because there is no protection to keep them from jumping in.
 It would be tough to imagine the heartbreak of that experience, and a pool cover can make sure that doesn’t happen.

-The type of safety cover.
 There are basically two types of covers for the pool – mesh and solid.
-The mesh type are nice because they are easier to deploy, and don’t allow water buildup on top of them.
+The mesh type is nice because they are easier to deploy and don’t allow water buildup on top of them.
 But for owners with dogs, it’s easy to see why those types are not a good choice.

 Is it more trouble to put on?
 Yes, a solid pool cover is definitely more work.
 That’s why many pool owners choose either a bubble wrap or mesh cover.
 If you don’t have kids or dogs, sure, those covers will accomplish the solar heating task nicely.
 But with pets and kids, it’s worth the extra time deploying the solid cover.

 Typically a solid cover will take two people and a tool to put on.
-It’s not the sort of cover that is easy to put on and take back off each day during the summer.
-But once it is on – it is much more safe.
+It’s not the sort of cover easy to put on and take back off each day during the summer.
+But once it is on – it is much safer.
 These covers can hold over 4,000 pounds.

-Being a responsible pool owner.
 Your dogs are in the house, the pool area is deserted, and things would seem safe.
-But a neighborhood dog gets into the yard, falls in the uncovered pool and has no one around to help.
-Having a solid pool cover is responsible pool ownership and can prevent tragedy.
+But a neighborhood dog gets into the yard, falls in the uncovered pool, and has no one around to help.
+Having a solid pool cover is responsible for pool ownership and can prevent tragedy.

 Kaitlin Gardner started AnApplePerDay.com to further her passion for a family-friendly, green living lifestyle.
 She is married to her college sweetheart and lives in Pennsylvania.
-She and her husband enjoy going for long hikes, to get out and enjoy nature.
+Kaitlin and her husband enjoy going for long hikes to get out and enjoy nature.
 She is working on her first book about ways to live an eco-friendly, healthy, natural life.